How to Eat like an Italian in Woodbridge

 If the long lineups at the Cataldi Fresh Market in downtown Woodbridge occurred in downtown Toronto, customers would leave in disgust.

-Instead, it feels like a party at Cataldi.
+Instead, it feels like a party at the Italian supermarket.
 Everyone knows everyone and the owners are ready to help.
 There’s even an espresso bar beside the produce department, which sells tractor-trailer-loads of local roma tomatoes every summer for making sauce.

 “Woodbridge is its own little world,” says manager Tony Cataldi, who lives at Keele and 401 and commutes daily to the year-old store, the family’s second location.